“Music heals the wounds that medicine cannot touch.” – Debasish Mridha

 My husband has brought his lap harp to play for his mother and fellow residents assembled in this advanced Alzheimer’s lockdown unit.
 We’re all gathered in a small room where the residents eat, watch television, and carry out their daily activities.
 Coloring books and crayons are strewn across the tables.

-The first chords are plucked, and the wall I felt earlier shatters.
+The first chords are plucked, and the wall I felt earlier shattered.
 Every set of eyes is fixated upon my husband’s hands.
 The Irish melodies he plays stir them in different ways: they sit up straighter, swaying with the changing notes.
 I feel a lifting—of air, of hope, of spirit.
 I am without a doubt witnessing some kind of healing.

 Comfort in the Familiar

-For a person with dementia, their internal worlds change in ways that often cause confusion, frustration, anger, depression, anxiety, and disconnection.
+For people with dementia, their internal worlds change in ways that often cause confusion, frustration, anger, depression, anxiety, and disconnection.
 It’s traumatic and scary.
 Reaching for the familiar soothes the soul.
 Just as a child holds onto their favorite teddy bear at night, dementia patients can hold onto one of the most primal human experiences and find comfort in a beautiful tune.

 Science has uncovered exciting things regarding the power of music to aid those dealing with symptoms of dementia.
 Incredibly, our favorite songs can do more than just soothe.